- April 8, 2015

 - Category: Articles

 To most, semi trucks seem virtually indestructible.
 This is understandable, of course.
 These trucks are huge and powerful, and it’s tough to imagine much getting in their way.
 However, to those of us who drive professionally, we know that something as simple as high winds can actually be a heavy truck’s Achilles’ heel.
-Every year, due to their height and build, semis are tipped over while they’re barreling down the highway because of high winds.
+Every year, due to their height and build, semi trucks are tipped over while they’re barreling down the highway because of high winds.

 First and foremost, you simply have to be aware of the weather at all times.
 There is no excuse for a professional driver—even a new one—not knowing what kind of conditions are ahead of them, much less the type they’re driving in.
 Rarely, if ever, should high winds be able to sneak up on you and take you by surprise.